|Application deadline:||30 January|

 The programme is coordinated by the Software Engineering Laboratory which is committed to performing high-quality research on processes, methods, and tools for engineering software-intensive systems.

 Advanced studies in Software Engineering 50 sp

 Mandatory courses 20 sp: Development of web applications and web services, Software architectures, Project course

 Selectable courses 30 sp: Specification Methods: Software Testing, Databases II, Software Safety, Software Quality, Parallel Programming, Code Optimization, Network Software, Cryptography and Network Security, Introduction to Computer Graphics, Advanced Computer Graphics, Advanced Text Algorithms, Neural Networks

 Information systems and Management Sciences 20 sp

 Selectable courses: Management Science and Inventory Analysis, Data Warehousing, Business Intelligence, Data mining and text mining, Managing the Digital Enterprise, Project Management, Mobile Value Services, User-centered Design of Information Systems, Financial planning.

 Master thesis 30 sp

-A completed university level Bachelor's degree in Computer Science or Computer Engineering or a closely related field is required for admission.
-Eligible applicants are selected on the basis of how well the bachelor's degree corresponds to the programme and on the study merits of the student.
-There is no entrance examination.
-The admission is granted on the basis of the application.
+A completed university level Bachelor’s degree in Computer Science or Computer Engineering or in a closely related field is required for admission.
+Eligible applicants are selected on the basis of how well the bachelor’s degree corresponds to the programme and on the study merits of the student.

 |TOEFL paper-based test score :||575|